tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 # Network Resource Partition Protocol Extensions

-Routing protocols may need to be extended to carry additional per NRP link state.
-For example, {{!RFC5305}}, {{!RFC3630}}, and {{!RFC7752}} are ISIS, OSPF, and BGP protocol extensions to exchange network link state information to allow ingress TE routers and PCE(s) to do proper path placement in the network.
-The extensions required to support network slicing may be defined in other documents, and are outside the scope of this document.
+Some protocols may need to be extended to carry additional NRP state.

+It is essential, however, that routing protocols, like IGPs or BGP, remain uninvolved in these areas to ensure they are isolated and maintain their scalability and stability.
+Furthermore, the complexity of routing protocols path selection should not be impacted by the increasing number of network slices and/or NRPs.

 The instantiation of an NRP Policy may need to be automated.
 Multiple options are possible to facilitate automation of distribution of an NRP Policy to